HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance

 \section{Conclusion}

-In this paper, we present HiFlow, a tuning-free and model-agnostic framework to enable pre-trained Rectified Flow models to generate high-resolution images with high fidelity and rich details.
-HiFlow involves a novel cascade generation paradigm: (i) a virtual reference low is constructed in the high-resolution space based on the step-wise estimated clean samples of the low-resolution sampling trajectory; and (ii) the high-resolution flow is aligned with the reference flow via flow-aligned guidance, which encompasses three aspects: initialization alignment for low-frequency consistency, direction alignment for structure preservation, and acceleration alignment for detail fidelity.
-Extensive experiments demonstrate that HiFlow outperforms its competitors in high-resolution generation quality and highlight its broad applicability across different model architectures.
+We present HiFlow, a tuning-free and model-agnostic framework enabling pre-trained Rectified Flow models to generate high-resolution images with high fidelity and rich details.
+HiFlow involves a novel cascade generation paradigm: (i) a virtual reference flow is constructed based on the step-wise predicted clean samples of the low-resolution sampling trajectory; (ii) the high-resolution flow is aligned with the reference flow via flow-aligned guidance, which encompasses three aspects: initialization alignment for low-frequency consistency, direction alignment for structure preservation, and acceleration alignment for detail fidelity.
+Extensive experiments demonstrate that HiFlow surpasses state-of-the-art methods and highlight its broad applicability across different model architectures.

 {

 }